ivan4722/wordle/README.md

 However, it does tell us that with $\approx91.57$%, any word in the experimental 997 past words will have the letters a e i or u.
 As a result, the guess "adieu" will have a "hit" with $91.57$% of words. (realistically it is higher if you consider the "d" letter, but for the sake of the argument we used only the vowels.)

 # 3. Game Theory Optimal (GTO) Wordle (part 2: comparison to random guessing)
 There are $26^5$ total 5 letter "words".
 There are not actually this many 5 letter words, but there are $26^5$ permutations of letter arrangements of length 5.
+That means for each letter, there is a $1/26$ chance that it is guessed correctly.\
+Lets compute the probability that we guess at least 1 letter correct. \
+$P({1 correct})=1-P({none correct})$